mahmoud1yaser/Sigview/README.md

   * Mohamed Salah   -Sec: 2   -BN:  19
   * Mariam Wael     -Sec: 2   -BN:  36
   * Shirouq Shawky  -Sec: 1   -BN:  46

+## About:
+ #### Team 9
+ We are class of 2024 biomedical engineering, Cairo university.
+We have designed this website for anyone who is interested in signal processing.
+Our website deals with the signals by plotting an original signal and controlling its feature through many parameters, any change in these parameters will be shown in the plot.
+We deal with sampled signals as well in an easy process with no time delay.

 ## Introduction:
 For every digital signal processing system, sampling analog signals is crucial. by using The Nyquist-Shannon Sampling Theorem, which ensures complete signal recovery when sampling at a frequency twice that of actual signals.